MessagePack-CSharp/MessagePack-CSharp/CONTRIBUTING.md

 ## Unity

-Then open `src\MessagePack.UnityClient` directory in the Unity Editor.
+Open `src\MessagePack.UnityClient` directory in the Unity Editor.

 ## Where to find our CI feed